 This means that they can check up on you and provide support wherever possible.

 Many people who are in addiction or recovery find it very helpful to have access to a service like this, especially during periods of crisis.

-Rehab Recovery is here to make it as quick and hassle-free as possible for you to arrive at rehab and get into your treatment programme.
+Rehab Recovery is here to make it as quick and hassle-free as possible for you to arrive at a drug and alcohol rehab in York and begin treatment.